MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-management-and-monitoring.md

 ---
-title: "Azure Enterprise Scale Analytics management and monitoring for 'Enterprise Scale Analytics and AI'"
+title: "Azure Enterprise Scale Analytics management and monitoring for 'data management and analytics'"
-description: Describe how this enterprise-scale scenario can improve management and monitoring of 'Enterprise Scale Analytics and AI'
+description: Describe how this enterprise-scale scenario can improve management and monitoring of 'data management and analytics'
 author: christophermschmidt
 ms.author: chrschm
 ms.date: 06/02/2021